georgekinnear/cj-meta-analysis/03-reliability-measures.md

 ### Split-halves vs EloChoice

+    ## Warning: The following aesthetics were dropped during statistical transformation: label
+    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
+    ##   the data.
+    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
+    ##   variable into a factor?

     ## Warning: ggrepel: 30 unlabeled data points (too many overlaps).
 Consider
     ## increasing max.overlaps

 ![](figs-web/03-reliability-measures/splithalves-vs-elo-1.png)<!-- -->

 ### Split-halves vs EloChoice `N_CR` \>= 10

+    ## Warning: The following aesthetics were dropped during statistical transformation: label
+    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
+    ##   the data.
+    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
+    ##   variable into a factor?

     ## Warning: ggrepel: 6 unlabeled data points (too many overlaps).
 Consider
     ## increasing max.overlaps